 Usman Tariq has extensive experience of high-value and complex commercial disputes and public law litigation.
 His core areas of practice include contractual, intellectual property, insolvency, banking, company and professional negligence disputes.
-He also specialises in administrative and public law, including judicial reviews.
+He also specialises in administrative and public law, including judicial reviews, and has experience of advising clients on sanctions law.
 He has appeared at all levels of the Scottish court system, including the UK Supreme Court.

 He has held a number of professional appointments.
-He is appointed as junior counsel to the UK Covid-19 Public Inquiry chaired by Baroness Heather Hallett.
-He is a member of the legal team investigating core political and administrative governance and decision-making in relation to the pandemic in Scotland.
+Since 2022, he is appointed as counsel to the UK Covid-19 Public Inquiry chaired by Baroness Heather Hallett.
+He is a member of the legal team investigating core political and administrative governance and decision-making in relation to the pandemic.
 He was involved in high-profile public hearings in January 2024 in which key individuals involved in the pandemic response in Scotland gave evidence.
-He is also a Standing Junior counsel to the UK Government in Scotland and from April 2024, he will take on the role of Second Standing Junior to the Advocate General for Scotland.
+He has gained significant experience of acting in public inquiries.
+He was also a Standing Junior counsel to the UK Government in Scotland for nine years and latterly served as Second Standing Junior to the Advocate General for Scotland before his appointment as silk.
 He has served as a full-time Advocate Depute at the Crown Office between 2021 and 2022.

-He has been described in the Chambers & Partners UK Bar Guide as being “universally respected at the Bar, including by opponents and the judiciary” and a “very highly regarded practitioner” who has “the ear of the court”.
-The breadth of his expertise is recognised in his rankings in the legal directories.
-He is ranked in the Chambers & Partners UK Bar Guide 2024 for the following seven practice areas: (i) commercial dispute resolution; (ii) intellectual property; (iii) information technology; (iv) restructuring / insolvency; (v) professional negligence; (vi) administrative and public law; and (vii) civil liberties and human rights.
+He has been described in the Chambers & Partners UK Bar Guide as being “universally respected at the Bar, including by opponents and the judiciary” and a “very highly regarded practitioner” who has “the ear of the court” and is “very popular with the judiciary”.
+He is ranked in the Chambers & Partners UK Bar Guide 2025 for the following eight practice areas: (i) commercial dispute resolution; (ii) intellectual property; (iii) information technology; (iv) media law; (v) restructuring / insolvency; (vi) professional negligence; (vii) administrative and public law; and (viii) civil liberties and human rights.
 He is also ranked in the Legal 500’s UK Bar Guide 2024 for commercial disputes and administrative and public law.

 He acts in cases across the commercial spectrum.
-He is ranked in Band 1 in the Chambers & Partners UK Bar Guide and Tier 1 in the Legal 500 UK Bar Guide for commercial disputes.
+He is ranked in the Chambers & Partners UK Bar Guide 2025 and in the Legal 500 UK Bar Guide 2024 for commercial disputes.
 He is described in the Chambers & Partners Bar Guide 2024 as “an absolute standout advocate, a superb all-rounder who is great with clients” and whose “legal analysis is outstanding”.
 His expertise in professional negligence claims is recognised by Chambers & Partners who note that he has a “reputation for his handling of professional negligence claims, primarily against firms of solicitors”.
 He also undertakes a significant amount of work in the field of personal and corporate insolvency.
 Chambers & Partners note that “he is regularly instructed to act for administrators, liquidators and trustees, among other parties, in complex corporate and personal insolvency cases”.

 He has developed a market-leading reputation for intellectual property disputes.
 He has been described by the Legal 500 as “The best all-round IP junior in Scotland”.
-Chambers & Partners has noted that he is “now regarded as the leading all-round IP junior in Scotland” and that he “continues to impress with his unrivalled knowledge of all issues of IP as well as his excellent manner with clients”.
+Chambers & Partners has noted that he is a “real standout in IP” and “well deserving of his reputation as a go-to IP barrister”.
 In addition to appearing in most of the leading IP cases in the Court of Session over the past decade, he has experience of conducting proceedings in the UK Intellectual Property Office.
 He also has a leading reputation for Information Technology disputes.
 He is the only junior counsel in Scotland recognised by Chambers & Partners for expertise in this practice area.
 Chambers & Partners note that he “garners critical acclaim in the market for his abilities in a host of cases including those involving the IP rights in games, television and related merchandise”.
 He has acted in high-profile cases in the gaming industry, including for Sony Interactive Entertainment and Naughty Dog in relation to the hack of servers and leak of footage from the “Last of Us Part II” video game before its release, and Rockstar Games in relation to modding of the software of the “Grand Theft Auto V” video game.

 He has significant expertise in administrative and public law as well as civil liberties and human rights.
 He is ranked in both the Chambers & Partners and Legal 500 UK Bar directories for administrative and public law.
 In his role as a Standing Junior counsel to the UK Government in Scotland, he has advised and represented a number of UK government departments including the Cabinet Office, Home Office, Department of Work and Pensions, Department of Energy Security and Net Zero and the Ministry of Defence.
 He is described by Chambers & Partners as having a “busy public and administrative law practice, in which he acts mostly for central government”.
 He is also described as a “well-regarded civil liberties and human rights advocate” who is “particularly adept at judicial reviews concerning EU, human rights and immigration law”.
-He has significant experience of EU law, including having advised on the applicability of the sanctions regime to companies.
+He has significant experience of EU law, including having advised on the applicability of the sanctions regime.

 He has experience of alternative dispute resolution as counsel in mediations and arbitrations.
 He has been appointed as the arbitrator in commercial disputes.
-He also sits as a legal member of the Scottish Football Association’s Judicial Panel.
+He has also been a legal member of the Scottish Football Association’s Judicial Panel.

 He is an alumnus of the U.S. Department of State’s International Visitors Leadership Program (IVLP).
 The IVLP is the U.S. Department of State’s premier professional exchange programme in which emerging foreign leaders in a variety of fields are invited to the U.S. to meet with professional counterparts and cultivate lasting relationships.
 In 2022, he spent time in Washington D.C., San Francisco, Portland and Montana meeting with various federal and state governmental bodies, NGOs and stakeholders in a human rights project on Advancing Minority Rights in Europe.